Getting Married in Provincetown

 Provincetown’s many art galleries and art museums appeal to art lovers; other local museums delight history buffs.
 You can go on whale watches to see the humpbacks and dolphins rise and fall just off your bows; if you’d prefer to charter a boat and go without other tourists around, you can do that, too.
-You can wander through the beech forest or take an exciting trip across our famous sand dunes.
+You can wander through Beech Forest or take an exciting trip with Art’s Dune Tours across our famous sand dunes.

 When should you come?
 If you’re the kind of couple that likes an active lifestyle, then a summer honeymoon here is perfect.
 You can fill your days with whale watching, parasailing, swimming, and more.
 Try a romantic sunset cruise, head out to one of Provincetown’s award-winning restaurants, then on to dance the night away.